 We are constantly learning more and more about Salhouse Broad, gaining new photos brought in by locals and visitors alike.
-I am fascinated by the history of my work place, so strive to piece this puzzle together.
+We are fascinated by the history of our work place, so strive to piece this puzzle together.

 If you have any old photos or memories that you would like to share, please get in touch.

 14th Century (Middle ages) - The pits gradually flooded with water from a local river, which made it increasingly hard to dig for resources on the site.
 The flooding formed the unique network that is now the Broads.
 Joyce and her colleagues attributed the flooding partly to a deterioration in the climate of East Anglia, and partly to sea level rises.
 At this time, the Broads were used for commercial transport, with wherries carrying cargo of farm produce, coal, beer, bricks, timber and even ice.
 River trade- bringing in raw materials and exporting finished goods, helped to make Norwich England's second city.
 It wasn't until the road network became dominant that the Broads siezed to act be used for commercial transportation.